Microsoft Will Never Again Sneakily Force Windows Downloads on Users

 Germans complain about Microsoft and come back proclaiming "Peace for our time".

-Good start, but not enough (Score:4, Insightful)
+Good start, but not enough (Score:5, Insightful)

 They said (emphasis mine):